meteorhacks/find-faster-chat-demo/README.md

 Load Testing tool is available in the `.loadtest` directory.

+CPU utilization is watched with this [simple script](https://gist.github.com/arunoda/8897526) based on Linux `/proc` filesystem.

 ## Deployment

 You can find the necessary [Meteor UP](https://github.com/arunoda/meteor-up) config files in the `.deploy` directory.
 In order to activate the `find-faster` you must use oplog with your Meteor App.